-Halifax is not Copenhagen, where cyclists enjoy plowed, well defined, and segregated bike lanes (someday, maybe!).
+Halifax is not Copenhagen, where cyclists enjoy plowed, well defined, and segregated bike lanes (we’re working on it!).
 In Halifax cycling in the winter can be a bit tricky and a bit messy — but that doesn’t mean it’s just for the hardcore cyclists!
-With a little extra attention to your riding technique and some consideration of your clothing and gear choice, you too can be a year–round cyclist!
+With a little extra attention to your riding technique and some consideration of your clothing and gear choice, you too can ride your bike year-round!

 On days with no precipitation and clear roads, but cold conditions, the most important consideration is your attire (see “Clothing” below).
 Snowy or icy conditions on roads and paths, however, are cause for more consideration.
 It is important that your bike is in safe working order year-round.
 In winter, pay special attention to your tires, fenders, and brakes.

 Tires: If your bike has the clearance to mount a wider tire, go for it.
 The wider width and greater surface area of the rubber will provide much better traction.
 Studded tires work great on ice and snow, but are not recommended for clear pavement.
 Lowering the air pressure in your tire slightly will help as well, but it will also make you ride a bit slower.

 Fenders: Wet and salty Halifax winter roads mean that fenders are a must!
 Full coverage fenders offer the best protection for both your bike and your clothes.
 Look for fenders that go down to the chain stay (past the widest point of the wheel) and are wider than the tire.
 A mudflap is a great addition to help keep the mess off the person behind you.
 Even if you don’t care about getting soaked from your tires be considerate of those riding around you.